-Oddly enough while many breeds are named after their country of origin the Canary Islands was in this case actually named after the dog.
+Interestingly enough, while many breeds are named after their country of origin, the Canary Islands were, in this case, actually named after the dog.

-Bred to be a working livestock dog the breed often found its way being used in fights set up by bored farmers.
+Originally bred to be a working livestock dog, the breed often found its way to being used in fights set up by bored farmers.

 The breed is typically brindle or fawn and may contain minor white markings.

-Like other bully breeds this one too has been the subject of breed specific legislation (BSL) in some parts of the world such as Australia and New Zealand where they are against the law.
+Like other bulldog breeds, this one too has been the subject of breed-specific legislation (BSL) in some parts of the world, such as Australia and New Zealand, where they are against the law.